-This year is shaping up to be a busy one for the iPhone.
-Apple is rumored to be preparing a new low-cost iPhone, referred to as the 2020 iPhone SE, as well as four different iPhone 12 variants set for release in the fall.
+This fall is shaping up to be a busy one for the iPhone.
+Apple is rumored to be preparing four different iPhone 12 variants set for an announcement next week.
 Read on as we round up all of the specs, features, and design details that we know about the iPhone 12 so far.

 iPhone 12 design

 If you find yourself longing for the days of the iPhone 4, 2020 might be the year for you.
 We expect the iPhone 12 to mark the return to slab-sided design, with reports suggesting that the device will heavily resemble the iPhone 4.
 Reliable Apple analyst Ming-Chi Kuo has said this will come as part of a significant chassis redesign for the iPhone 12.

 Kuo believes that the iPhone 12 will still feature curved glass edges around the display, like the iPhone 11.
 The analyst has referenced 2/2.5D glass in his various reporting on the 2020 iPhone lineup.
 Currently, the iPhone 11 Pro features a blended design between the glass of the display and the stainless steel edges.
 This differs from the iPhone 4, which was completely squared-off around the sides.